 In February 1990, an Erie, Pennsylvania business established Northcoast Executive Airlines.
 The airline initiated daily scheduled air carrier service from Dayton General Airport South to Detroit and Flint, Michigan; Chicago, Illinois; and Cleveland, Ohio.
 Due to a national and regional economic recession, which affected business-related air travel from Dayton to the industrial region of the Great lakes, Northcoast Airlines ceased operations in January 1991.

-To honor the Wilbur and Orville Wright and celebrate Dayton’s rich aviation history, Dayton General Airport South was renamed “Dayton-Wright Brothers Airport” on December 6, 1995.
-Today, Airport facilities include a runway equipped with a partial precision approach consisting of a localizer (LOC), approach lighting system (MALS), runway lighting (MIRL) and a visual approach lighting system (VASI), 68 T-hangars, 6 conventional hangars, 5,000 sq. ft. maintenance facility and 9,600 sq. ft administration building.
+To honor the Wilbur and Orville Wright while celebrating Dayton’s rich aviation history, Dayton General Airport South was renamed “Dayton-Wright Brothers Airport” on December 6, 1995.
+Today, airport facilities include a 4,500-foot runway equipped with a partial precision approach consisting of a localizer (LOC), approach lighting system (MALS), runway lighting (MIRL) and a visual approach lighting system (VASI).

 Businesses and Tenants